themonster2015/ticket-sys/README.md

 # Ruby on Rails Ticket Booking Application

 This is a simple Ruby on Rails app built to simulate the process of booking tickets in a typical ticket booking system.
+By default, the user that will be making the booking will be assigned to the first user in the database.

 ## The payment process